 Mr. Tyrrell is recognized in the 2018 edition of Chambers USA as one of the leading lawyers nationally for FCPA expertise, and is also acknowledged in the USA guide as among the top lawyers as well as in Washington, D.C. for white collar crime and government investigations.
 Chambers noted that he “offers impressive experience handling big-ticket investigations” and quoted sources calling him “incredibly smart and strategic,” “fantastic,” “calm and levelheaded,” and noted that he has “a ton of experience and insight.”
 In 2015, The National Law Journal recognized Mr. Tyrrell as one of its inaugural “Trailblazers” nationwide for his distinguished career in the white collar crime area, and in 2020 the same publication honored him as one of its “Trailblazers” in Washington, D.C., noting that he has long been “at the forefront of … the investigation, prosecution, and defense of allegations of corporate crime.”
-Since 2013, Mr. Tyrrell also has been recognized as a recommended lawyer for White Collar Criminal Defense by Legal 500 US, in which clients have praised him as, among other things, “patient and collaborative.”
+Since 2013, Mr. Tyrrell also has been recognized as a recommended lawyer for Corporate Investigations and White-Collar Criminal Defense by Legal 500 US, in which clients have praised him as, among other things, “patient and collaborative.”
 He is a recognized expert and frequent speaker on a host of white collar topics, including FCPA enforcement, securities fraud, corporate charging decisions, use of deferred and non-prosecution agreements, and monitors.

 Early in his career, Mr. Tyrrell served as Law Clerk to the Honorable Thomas J. McAvoy, United States District Court Judge for the Northern District of New York.